-The Short Novel
+ENGL 258 The Short Novel

-A study of the short novel as a literary genre, with a focus on its techniques and historical development.
+The Short Novel3 cr.A study of the short novel as a literary genre, with a focus on its techniques and historical development.
 Students will read, discuss, and write about a number of representative short novels written from 1700 to the present.
 Prerequisite(s): ENGL 151